GreatLearningAIML1/bangalore-aug19-batch-Nishamol/README.md

 12/03/2020:

-Project 2 on Deep Neural Network:
+Project 2 on Deep Neural Network on SVHN Dataset:
      - Used DNN with SGD and Adagrad optimizer.
      - Updated metrics report.